 Brian read law at the University of the Witwatersrand and completed his BProc and subsequent post-graduate LLB in the early 1980's.
-He was admitted as an attorney in 1986, and preferring to practice in a specialised field, joined an intellectual property law firm in July of that year.
-He was elected as a Fellow of the South African Institute of Intellectual Property Law (SAIIPL) in 1991 after passing its specialist exams, and has practised in this field for some 25 years.
+He was admitted as an attorney in 1986, and preferring to practice in a specialised field, joined the intellectual property law firm DM Kisch Inc in July of that year.
+He was elected as a Fellow of the South African Institute of intellectual property Law (SAIIPL) in 1991 after passing his specialist exams, and has practised in this field for some 25 years.

 Brian is a senior adjudicator of the ADR-ZA Domain Dispute Resolution Authority.

 Brian was head of the trademark team and a member of EXCO from 2004 until 2008 when he was appointed President of the South African Institute of Intellectual Property (SAIIPL) in 2009.
 From 2005 to 2009, he was a lecturer and examiner in respect of the group 1 exams proffered by the Institute.
 He is currently a lecturer and examiner for the group 2 exams.

 His experience comes from a broad range of trade mark and related work, inter alia, trade mark availability searches and trademark filings, litigation in the Supreme Court of Appeal, High Court and before the Registrar of Trade Marks, in respect of unlawful competition, passing off, objections under the Companies Act and the Business Names Act, trademark oppositions and infringements, and to a lesser degree, copyright matters.